typedb/typedb/docs/pages/academy/4-data-loading/3-xml-migration.md

   * There is no _base element_ for the JSON migration

 ### What have you learned?
 Whew!
 That was a lot to take in!
-You should by know have learned the basic of data migration into GRAKN.
+You should by know have learned the basic of data migration into Grakn.
 Be sure to have understood well how to issue the migration commands for XML files, because you will need them in the module review.

 ## What next
 You are almost there!
 After the module [review](./migration-review.html) you will have put all the data into your knowledge base and you will be able to proceed to one of the most exciting topics of the academy: logic inference.